SAP-samples/sme-partner-reference-application/Tutorials/20-Deploy-Sample-Application.md

 ## Configure the Event Mesh

-Create and configure the message client for outbound messages of the BTP app as decribed in chapter [Configure the message client for outbound messages](05-ByD-Event-Integration.md#configure-the-message-client-for-outbound-messages).
+Create and configure the message client for outbound messages of the BTP app as described in chapter [Configure the message client for outbound messages](05-ByD-Event-Integration.md#configure-the-message-client-for-outbound-messages).

-Create and configure the message client for ByD as decribed in chapter [Create the message client for ByD](05-ByD-Event-Integration.md#create-the-message-client-for-byd).
+Create and configure the message client for ByD as described in chapter [Create the message client for ByD](05-ByD-Event-Integration.md#create-the-message-client-for-byd).

-Configure ByD to emit event notifications for projects as decribed in chapter [Configure ByD to emit event notifications for projects](05-ByD-Event-Integration.md#configure-byd-to-emit-event-notifications-for-projects).
+Configure ByD to emit event notifications for projects as described in chapter [Configure ByD to emit event notifications for projects](05-ByD-Event-Integration.md#configure-byd-to-emit-event-notifications-for-projects).

 ## Configure the Launchpad

-Create and configure a launchpad site as decribed in chapter [Configure the Launchpad](03-One-Off-Deployment.md#configure-the-launchpad).
+Create and configure a launchpad site as described in chapter [Configure the Launchpad](03-One-Off-Deployment.md#configure-the-launchpad).

+> Note: The launchpad service has already been subscribed in chapter "*Setup BTP Subaccount*".

 ## Configure Authentication and Authorization

 Setup trust between the BTP subaccount and the *SAP Identity Authentication Service* and end user authorizations following the steps in chapter [Configure Authentication and Authorization](03-One-Off-Deployment.md#configure-authentication-and-authorization).

-BTP subaccount: Open menu item *Role Collections* and add the user group `Author_Reading_Manager` to role collections:
+BTP subaccount: Open menu item *Role Collections* and add the user group `Author_Reading_Admin` to role collections:
 - *Enterprise Messaging Administrator*
+- *Enterprise Messaging Developer* (required to test event notifications and to review the data payload of event notifications)
 - *AuditLog*

 ## Configure Single Sign-on for ByD